Japanese destroyer Kisaragi (1925): Construction and career

-Pacific War
+WWII

 At the time of the attack on Pearl Harbor on 7 December 1941, Kisaragi was assigned to Destroyer Division 30 under Destroyer Squadron 6 of the 4th Fleet.
 She sortied from Kwajalein on 8 December as part of the Wake Island invasion force.
 This consisted of the light cruisers Yūbari, Tenryū, and Tatsuta, the destroyers Yayoi, Hayate, Mutsuki, Kisaragi, Oite, and Mochizuki, two old Momi-class vessels converted to patrol boats (Patrol Boat No. 32 and Patrol Boat No. 33), and two troop transports containing 450 Japanese Special Naval Landing Forces (SNLF) troops.

 The Japanese approached the island early on the morning of 11 December, and the warships began to bombard the island at a range of 9000 yd at 05:30.
 As none of the six American 5 in coast-defense guns replied, Rear Admiral Sadamichi Kajioka, commander of the invasion forces, ordered his ships to close the island, believing that the American guns had been destroyed by the earlier aerial attacks.
 Encouraging this, Major James Devereux, commander of the United States Marine garrison, had ordered his men to hold their fire until he gave the order to do so.
 After the Japanese ships had closed to a range of 4500 yd, he ordered his guns to open fire.
 They did so with great effect, sinking Hayate, near-missing Kajioka's flagship Yubari, and causing to him to order his forces to disengage.

 Kisaragi was sailing away from the island when she was attacked and sunk by Grumman F4F Wildcat fighters of Marine Fighter Squadron VMF-211 that had taken off earlier armed with 100 lb bombs.
 What happened next is unclear as sources disagree: older American accounts attribute her loss to a bomb dropped by Captain Henry Elrod that landed amongst her depth charges on Kisaragi's stern, which detonated and sank the destroyer; a more recent account says that Elrod dropped a bomb that penetrated belowdecks and started a fire and that she blew up later just as another pilot was preparing to attack.
 Japanese accounts say that one bomb demolished the ship's bridge and that she blew up five minutes later, with the blast originating from amidships.
 She sank with the loss of all 157 crewmembers about 30 mi southwest of Wake Island at coordinates 18°55′N 166°17′E, the second major Japanese warship to be sunk during the war (after Hayate).
 Kisaragi was struck from the Navy List on 15 January 1942.
 The sinking of Kisaragi would contribute to Elrod being posthumously awarded the Medal of Honor.